 - Allergies to wheat, eggs, peanuts, dairy, seafood or soy

 - Food poisoning

-Genetics: female pattern baldness may run in a woman’s family thereby making her more susceptible to this type of hair loss.
+Female pattern baldness may run in a woman’s family, thereby making her more susceptible to this type of hair loss.

 - Endocrine disorders: lupus, hypothyroidism, hyperthyroidism, polycystic ovary syndrome (PCOS), diabetes, Hashimoto’s disease (thyroiditis), hypopituitarism, and hypothalamic disorders

 - Nonendocrine disorders: liver disease, inflammatory bowel diseases (ie. Crohn’s disease), secondary syphilis, liver and kidney failure, candida (yeast infection), and certain cancers (Hodgkin’s lymphoma and leukemia)

 Exposure to chemical toxins or long-term ingestion of heavy metals may induce hair loss.
 Even the toxins inhaled while smoking tobacco are now believed to increase the potential for hair loss.

 Actual injury to the scalp will cause hair loss, with trichotillomania and hair treatments used incorrectly both being possibilities.
 Certain hairstyles, such as cornrows or very tight ponytails, may not cause immediate and noticeable damage but over time can cause hair loss in the areas of the scalp pulled by the hairstyle.

 Menopause and aging may trigger hair loss in some women.